FGPartner/www/candidates.md

 lang: en
 ---
 **The next job you'll choose will drive your career, but also your personal life.**<br/>
-Each individual's motivation is different : so we take it into consideration as much as your skills and background.
+Each individual's motivation is different : hence we take it into consideration as much as your skills and background.

 ## Our main focus covers the following roles